Pair density wave in quarter metals from a repulsive fermionic interaction in graphene heterostructures: A renormalization group study

 \end{widetext} .

 In parallel, we also consider the RG flows of the dimensionless parameters that are given by

-for $x=t,\mu,$ and $\alpha_0$, which we solve to find their running or $\ell$-dependent values, entering Eq.~\eqref{eq:RGflowcoupling}, for various initial conditions or bare values at $\ell=0$ (always set to be less than unity for the validity of the perturbative RG analysis).
-The RG flows for $x=t,\mu,$ and $\alpha_0$ yield infrared cutoffs $\ell^\star_x=-\ln [x(0)]/n$, which in turn determines the infrared (IR) cutoff for the RG flow of $g_{_0}(\ell)$, determined by $\ell^\star_{\rm IR}={\rm min}. (\ell^\star_t, \ell^\star_\mu, \ell^\star_{\alpha_0})$.
-When for a given set of initial or bare values $g(\ell^\star_{\rm IR})$ \emph{diverges} toward $\pm \infty$, that indicates a breakdown of the perturbative analysis with respect to the disordered phase, namely the quarter-metal, and a concomitant onset of a broken symmetry phase.
+for $x= T,\mu,$ and $\alpha_0$, which we solve to find their running or $\ell$-dependent values, entering Eq.~\eqref{eq:RGflowcoupling}, for various initial conditions or bare values at $\ell=0$ (always set to be less than unity for the validity of the perturbative RG analysis).
+The RG flows for $x= T,\mu,$ and $\alpha_0$ yield infrared cutoffs $\ell^\star_x=-\ln [x(0)]/n$, which in turn determine the infrared (IR) cutoff for the RG flow of $g_{_0}(\ell)$, determined by $\ell^\star_{\rm IR}={\rm min}. (\ell^\star_t, \ell^\star_\mu, \ell^\star_{\alpha_0})$.
+When for a given set of initial or bare values $g(\ell^\star_{\rm IR})$ \emph{diverges} toward $\pm \infty$, that indicates a breakdown of the perturbative analysis with respect to the disordered phase, namely the quarter metal, and a concomitant onset of a broken symmetry phase.
 On the other hand, $g(\ell^\star)<1$ marks the stable normal state~\cite{RGscheme:1, RGscheme:2}.
-We follow this prescription to construct various cuts of the global phase diagram for the quarter-metal of chirally stacked graphene multilayer in the $(g_{_0},t)$ plane, shown in Fig.~\ref{fig:PhaseDiag_Annular} and Fig.~\ref{fig:PhaseDiag_Simplyconnected} with underlying annular and simply-connected Fermi rings, respectively.
+We follow this prescription to construct various cuts of the global phase diagram for the quarter metal of chirally stacked graphene multilayer in the $(g_{_0}, T)$ plane, shown in Fig.~\ref{fig:PhaseDiag_Annular} and Fig.~\ref{fig:PhaseDiag_Simplyconnected} with underlying annular and simply-connected Fermi rings, respectively.

-Before delving into the nature of the ordered phase, it is worth highlighting a generic feature of its the phase boundary with the quarter-metal.
+Before delving into the nature of the ordered phase, it is worth highlighting a generic feature of the phase boundary with the quarter metal.
 Irrespective of $n$ and the geometry of Fermi rings, we note that such a phase boundary gets pushed toward stronger coupling with increasing $N$ (flavor number).
 Therefore, the onset of any ordered state is triggered by quantum fluctuations about the saddle point or mean-field state, which always describes the disordered phase.
 In this respect, the nucleation of the ordered phase is purely fluctuation-mediated.
+It should be noted that superconductivity is found for any finite $N$, including the physically pertinent scenario of $N=1$ (see Figs.~\ref{fig:PhaseDiag_Annular} and~\ref{fig:PhaseDiag_Simplyconnected}) and thus the flavor $N$ serves as a control parameter to account for fluctuations, following the general spirit of large-$N$ expansion~\cite{largeNReview}.